aofarrel/verbose-fiesta/Terra/TopMed_Aligner_Workspace.md

 ### Gen3's Data Structure
 The links at the top of this section should serve as an explanation as to how Gen3 data is stored.
 But even with that background, it may still look a little odd when imported into Terra, so we wanted to make note of a few things.

 At the top you're see "Submitted Aligned Reads."
 If you scroll across that, you will see a column named "data_format," indicating that these are CRAM files.
 But where are those files actually?
-Keep scrolling and you will see "object_id" as a column header, and under that, several drs:// URIs.
+Keep scrolling and you will see "object_ID" as a column header, and under that, several drs:// URIs.
 This is what Terra will be using to locate the files.
 Thankfully, you don't need to remember these URIs.
-As with what we did for the 1000 Genomes data above, when running this workflow, we can simply select the data we want from the dropdown and enter "this.object_id" as the `input_cram_file`.
-(We do not enter this.cram like before as that is not the name of the column header for Gen3's data.) **Because these are case-sensitive, please note that "object_id" cannot be entered as "object_ID."**
+As with what we did for the 1000 Genomes data above, when running this workflow, we can simply select the data we want from the dropdown and enter "this.object_ID" as the `input_cram_file`.
+(We do not enter this.cram like before as that is not the name of the column header for 1000 Genomes.)

 We don't need to input CRAI files for the aligner.
 However, let's pretend we did for the sake of learning more about Gen3's data structure.
 CRAI files are considered a child of CRAM files, or in other words, "submitted aligned reads" table (which includes the CRAM files and their metadata) is the parent of "aligned reads index" table (the CRAI files and their metadata).

-When dealing with Gen3 data, children know their parents, but not vice versa.
-In other words, the table containing CRAI files also links to the table that contains CRAM files.
-We can take advantage of this by going back to the drop down menu and selecting "Aligned Reads Index" instead of "Submitted Aligned Reads."
-For `input_crai_file`, you simply enter that table's link to the CRAI files, ie, "this.object_id."
-And for `input_cram_file`, the correct entry is "this.submitted_aligned_reads.object_id".
-Handy, isn't it?
+**talk about how crais know who their parent is**
 # Step 6: What's next?
 We've now gone over how to set up the TOPMed alignment workflow to work with small amounts of test data from TOPMed ("the JSON test data"),  Terra's  1000 Genomes data model, and the Gen3 graph-model .
 We now leave you with some final notes if you want to align your data from other sources using this workflow.
 * [How to run WDLs from Dockstore](https://bdcatalyst.gitbook.io/biodata-catalyst-documentation/community_tools/dockstore-example) -- useful if you want to preform further analysis on your newly aligned data